 ... instead of menstrual product of a chicken.

-An egg must pass through a hen's ovary, oviduct and vagina before it is laid by the hen.
-The word egg may not be a classic euphemism, but it glosses over what it actually is: the hen's period.
+An egg must pass through the ovary, fallopian tube and vagina of a hen before it is laid by the chicken.
+The word egg may not be a classic euphemism, however, it glosses over what it actually is: the hen's period.
 For many Vegan is in any case the decisive reason to give up eggs.

 Tip: Vegetable egg alternatives you will learn in the linked article.